angular/angular-cli/docs/documentation/stories/universal-rendering.md

 ## Building the bundle

-With these steps complete, you should be able to build a server bundle for your application, using the `--app` flag to tell the CLI to build the server bundle, referencing its index of `1` in the `"apps"` array in `.angular-cli.json`:
+With these steps complete, you should be able to build a server bundle for your application, using your project name and command name from `angular.json` to tell the CLI to build the server bundle.

 ```bash
 # This builds your project using the server target, and places the output